123456789_123456789_123456789_123456789_123456789_

 Supported Types

-active_record.encryption will serialize values using the underlying type before encrypting them, but they must be serializable as strings.
+active_record.encryption will serialize values using the underlying type before encrypting them, but, unless using a custom message_serializer, they must be serializable as strings.
 Structured types like serialized are supported out of the box.

 If you need to support a custom type, the recommended way is using a serialized attribute.
 The declaration of the serialized attribute should go before the encryption declaration: